jim-collier/x9git/project/backlog.md

 	- None of them accepts an option at all, so a quiet run still prints every one of 617 check lines.

 - 🔘 Directive review 20260819 item 32: `--target=` and `--release=` are not accepted with an equals sign.

-- 🔘 Directive review 20260819 item 33: decide whether `install.ps1` should run on Windows PowerShell 5.1.
-	- It refuses below 7 on purpose, and the reason is sound.
-But 5.1 is what a fresh Windows install actually has, so the documented one-liner fails there.
-	- The syntax is already 5.1-clean.
-Lifting it needs a fallback for three variables that do not exist in 5.1, one parameter spelled differently, plus forcing TLS and basic parsing.

 - 🔘 Directive review 20260819 item 34: batching the branch deletes in `br prune` is the largest speed win available, and it changes the output.
 	- One push per branch, each forking three processes.
 Eight branches cost 24 of the command's 81.